-Things are so much easier to achieve if you have a team behind you cheering you on.
+Things are so much easier to achieve success if you have a team behind you cheering you on.
 This can be in the form of your family, the right friends, a great social community on social media, a Facebook support group, a business mentor or a personal trainer.
 Whatever works for you.
 Those are the sort of people that you want as your people, your tribe, your squad.
 I could write a whole post on the negative effects of social media but that is what the block, mute and unfollow buttons are for.
 You don’t need that in your life and shouldn’t be involved in it either., its toxic.
 If you project positivity then it’s simple, your vibe will attract your tribe.

 4. Manifest what you want.

 I have only really discovered manifestation.
 Simply put, having a manifestation mindset is about clearly identifying your goals—what you want to manifest.
 Maintaining this mindset allows you to generate, create, or invite into your life what it is you want and need.

 This might sound strange but its about the actual physical act of doing something to achieve your goal.
 The best example of this I can give to help explain this would be deciding that one of your goals is to own a Range Rover in the next five years.
 Always try and be time specific.
 You need to go to the Ranger Rover garage, see the car, sit in the car, take it for a test drive if possible, take in that new car smell then get out, shut the car door and step back and just look at it for a minute.
 When you get home write down the price and work out what you need to be earning/saving for the next 5 years to get that car or if you can save more you can get it sooner .
 Its manifesting the face that its not a dream, you have sat in it and it can be yours just as much as it could be anyone else.
 Its the physical act of seeing the car then going home and creating the plan.
 It does sound slightly strange but I believe its a good motivator.